Argyle Pipe Fencing Services

 High-Quality Fencing for Horses & Livestock

 The square footage and terrain of your property, as well as the type of animal you are fencing-in can all play a role in determining the type, weight, and height of pipe fence needed.
 Our skilled design team is happy to walk you through each step of the fencing process to find the perfect balance of safety, durability, beauty, and affordability for whatever your requirements are.
+We also provide expert land clearing services if you decide you want to add a new shed as well in your newly fenced in area.

 At Payne Acres, we specialize in pipe fencing for horse, expertly installing fences, paddocks, and corrals that stand up to their athleticism.
 We even offer pipe fencing that comes with horse wire solutions, which have recently grown in popularity because of the effectiveness and cost-efficiency.
 The heights of pipe fence for horses that Payne Acres installs is not the same as pipe fence used for other livestock.
 Most of the time, the same rules do not apply to pipe fence for horses, because they are more athletic and more likely to jump a shorter fence than to go through or under it when spooked or herded.